Fraud Blocker

 • Neglect

-With so many scenarios leading to a domestic violence charge, cases can become complicated fast.
+With so many scenarios leading to a domestic violence charge, cases can become complicated quickly.
 Our local attorneys are skilled at examining domestic violence cases to create a defense strategy tailored to the specific circumstances.

 However, if a repeat offender is convicted of misdemeanor domestic abuse twice in seven years, the third offense can be prosecuted as a felony for cases that would otherwise be misdemeanors.
 In this case, the punishments might include prison time, along with the other effects of a criminal conviction and a domestic violence conviction.

+If the underlying charge had been a felony, such as aggravated assault or child abuse, the domestic violence designation is added, and the DV consequences attach.
 To avoid or minimize these life-altering outcomes, it is crucial for anyone facing domestic violence charges in Arizona to work with a dedicated attorney.

 • Lack of criminal history